 - 150 ml (½ cup plus 2 tablespoons) full cream milk

 - strawberry jam to serve

-- Measure the flour, bicarbonate of soda, cream of tartar, salt and sugar into a medium-sized mixing bowl.
+- Measure the flour, baking soda, cream of tartar, salt and sugar into a medium-sized mixing bowl.

 - Whisk the egg and milk together in a measuring jug.

-- Pour the wet ingredients into the dry ingredients and whisk until the mixture is smooth.
+- Pour the wet ingredients into the dry ingredients and whisk until the mixture is thick and smooth.

 - Heat a non-stick frying pan or crêpe pan over medium heat.

-- Using a tablespoon measure (15-20 ml) or large spoon, pour small drops of batter into the pan.
+- Using a 1 tablespoon measuring spoon (15-20 ml) or large spoon, pour small drops of batter into the pan.

 - As soon as small bubbles start to appear on the surface, flip the pikelets over and cook for a further minute or so.
 The pikelets should be evenly coloured on both sides.

 - Remove the pikelets to a silicon tortilla or pancake warmer.